onflow/flow/roadmap/state-sync-protocol.md

 **[INSERT DIAGRAM HERE]**

+> There is a [data availability problem](https://github.com/ethereum/research/wiki/A-note-on-data-availability-and-erasure-coding#what-is-the-data-availability-problem) here, where Execution nodes could ignore Bitswap requests and refuse to send any data to Access nodes.
+It may be possible to solve this using similar techniques as those described in [Sharding](#sharding)

 There are various reasons why a particular Execution Result may never end up being sealed:

 * The block that was executed never gets finalized.